pl0q1n/No_More_Flex/README.md

 sender (string, required) -- indentifier of money account (eg. card name) which send money.
 receiver (string, required) -- identifier of money account (eg. company name) who get the money.
-value (int, required) -- value of transaction. time (string, required) -- time of transaction (or time of notification).
+value (int, required) -- value of transaction. time (int, required) -- timestamp of transaction (or time of notification).
 category (string, optional) -- name of category which transaction related to (eg. "grocery"), if not set, we should try to classificate by receiver field.
 </p>